thinkmassive/thinkmassive.github.io/index.md

 ---
 {% include JB/setup %}

-Links above to check out my projects, posts below (nothing here yet)...
+Use the menu above or see all posts below.

 <ul class="posts">